Alexander-Barth/UDUnits.jl/README.md

 speed_in_km_per_h = conv(speed_in_m_per_s)
 ```

-For an array as input:
+The dot syntax can be used for an array as input:

 ```julia
 speed_in_m_per_s = [100.,110.,120.]